ramSeraph/opendata/docs/maps/SOI/index.md

 # Get A Copy
 The data is also hosted as a mosaic of [pmtiles](https://protomaps.com/docs/pmtiles) files in the [releases](https://github.com/ramSeraph/opendata/releases/tag/soi-latest)

-This can be downloaded as local [mbtiles](https://docs.mapbox.com/help/glossary/mbtiles/) by running the following commands
+This can be downloaded as local [mbtiles](https://docs.mapbox.com/help/glossary/mbtiles/) by running the following commands:

 ```
 git clone https://github.com/ramSeraph/opendata.git